Finland: Tourism

 In 2017, tourism in Finland grossed approximately €15.0 billion.
 Of this, €4.6 billion (30%) came from foreign tourism.
 In 2017, there were 15.2 million overnight stays of domestic tourists and 6.7 million overnight stays of foreign tourists.
 Tourism contributes roughly 2.7% to Finland's GDP.

 Lapland has the highest tourism consumption of any Finnish region.
 Above the Arctic Circle, in midwinter, there is a polar night, a period when the sun does not rise for days or weeks, or even months, and correspondingly, midnight sun in the summer, with no sunset even at midnight (for up to 73 consecutive days, at the northernmost point).
 Lapland is so far north that the aurora borealis, fluorescence in the high atmosphere due to solar wind, is seen regularly in the fall, winter, and spring.
 Finnish Lapland is also locally regarded as the home of Santa Claus, with several theme parks, such as Santa Claus Village and Santa Park in Rovaniemi.
 Other significant tourist destinations in Lapland also include ski resorts (such as Levi, Ruka and Ylläs) and sleigh rides led by either reindeer or huskies.

 Tourist attractions in Finland include the natural landscape found throughout the country as well as urban attractions.
-Finland contains 40 national parks (such as the Koli National Park in North Karelia), from the Southern shores of the Gulf of Finland to the high fells of Lapland.
+Finland contains 40 national parks (such as Koli National Park in North Karelia), from the Southern shores of the Gulf of Finland to the high fells of Lapland.
 Outdoor activities range from Nordic skiing, golf, fishing, yachting, lake cruises, hiking, and kayaking, among many others.
 Bird-watching is popular for those fond of avifauna, however, hunting is also popular.

 The most famous tourist attractions in Helsinki include the Helsinki Cathedral and the Suomenlinna sea fortress.
 The most well-known Finnish amusement parks include Linnanmäki in Helsinki and Särkänniemi in Tampere.
 St. Olaf's Castle (Olavinlinna) in Savonlinna hosts the annual Savonlinna Opera Festival, and the medieval milieus of the cities of Turku, Rauma and Porvoo also attract spectators.
 Commercial cruises between major coastal and port cities in the Baltic region play a significant role in the local tourism industry.